kyouryuukunn/renpy-ActionEditor3/README.md

  About old version
 ================
- This is available in v7.6 or v8.1 later.
+ This is available in v7.4.5 later.
  To use in older version, use old version ActionEditor.
  <https://github.com/kyouryuukunn/renpy-ActionEditor>